-Press again within three seconds to unlock all remaining doors.
+1 : Press to unlock the driver door.
+Press 1 again within three seconds to unlock all remaining doors.

-a: Press to lock all doors.
+c: Press to lock all doors.
 Lock and unlock feedback can be personalized.
 See Vehicle Personalization (With DIC Buttons) on page 5-46.

-: Press and release to locate the vehicle.
-Press and hold for more than two seconds to sound the panic alarm.
-Press again to cancel the panic alarm.
+\mathscr{F} : Press and release to locate the vehicle.
+Press \mathscr{F} and hold for more than two seconds to sound the panic alarm.
+Press \mathscr{F} again to cancel the panic alarm.